ResetXPDR/MSFS_AutoFPS/README.md

     - The last used FPS source will be saved and restored upon the next app launch, when a flight session begins, or when the Reset button is pressed during a flight session.
 - General
   - Update Management
+    - Visible whenever not in a flight session.
     - **Silent Updates** install updates automatically without prompts, except for non-explicit compatibility updates and reversion from test versions, which are always prompted.
       - The installer window appears briefly during the update process and release notes are shown afterwards, with no user interaction required.
       - A one‑time migration prompt is provided for existing Prompted Updates users to switch to Silent Updates.